-- If your cost-sharing is a co-pay (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from an in-network provider.
-You will generally have higher co-pays when you obtain care from out-of-network providers. - If your cost-sharing is a co-insurance (a percentage of the total charges), then you never pay more than that percentage.
-However, your cost depends on which type of provider you see: - If you receive the covered services from an in-network provider, you pay the co-insurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for in-network providers. - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for out-of-network providers. - If you believe a provider has "balance billed" you, call Customer Service (phone numbers are printed on the back cover of this booklet).
+- If your cost-sharing is a co-pay (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from an in-network provider. - If your cost-sharing is a co-insurance (a percentage of the total charges), then you never pay more than that percentage.
+However, your cost depends on which type of provider you see:

+- If you receive the covered services from an in-network provider, you pay the co-insurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for participating providers.
+(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral.) - If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the co-insurance percentage multiplied by the Medicare payment rate for out-of-network providers.
+(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral.) - If you believe a provider has "balance billed" you, call Customer Service (phone numbers are printed on the back cover of this booklet).